-Travel warnings and alerts for Pakistan.
-Get the latest on natural disasters, civil unrest and more.
+Get the latest information on natural disasters, crime and civil unrest in Pakistan.

 Pakistan is a Muslim country in the midst of severe sectarian violence.
 Most of the laws reflect one or both of these things and the enforcement of them tends to be related to both as well.